Skip to content

 Board-and-batten / mixed profile$19–$26$46,000–$82,000

-Sierra Siding's typical Hardie scope band in the Bay Area and Wine Country as of 2026.
+Typical Hardie planning range for the Bay Area and Wine Country — a general California market range, not a Sierra Siding quote.
 Permit/inspection cost and any WUI hardening per Chapter 7A are included where applicable.
 Final number is set on-site — your written estimate is what governs.

 Key takeaways